DoDAO-io/dodao-defi-course/generated/questions/stable_coins.md

 - [ ]  The daily swings of a cryptocurrency are same with stablecoins
 - [ ]  They can not be transferred globally
 - [x]  They offer protection for traders and investors during market volatility
-- [x]  They are backed by real-world assets, like the US dollar, or commodities such as gold
+- [x]  Many of the stable coins are backed by real-world assets, like the US dollar, or commodities such as gold

 Hint: stable and decentralized